-- Maintain your operative dressing, loosen bandage if swelling of the elbow, wrist, or hand occurs - It is normal for the shoulder to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed - reinforce with additional dressing - Remove surgical dressing on the 3rd post-operative day if minimal drainage is present, apply band-aids over incisions and change daily - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery - Once the surgical dressing has been removed (day 3) you may place waterproof Band-Aids over the incisions and shower allowing soap and water to run over the arm.
-Do not scrub over the incision and pat to dry.
+- Maintain your operative dressing, loosen bandage if swelling of the elbow, wrist, or hand occurs - It is normal for the shoulder to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed - reinforce with additional dressing - Remove surgical dressing on the 3rd post-operative day if minimal drainage is present, apply band-aids over incisions and change daily - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery - Once surgical dressing is removed (day 3) you may shower by placing waterproof Band-Aids over incision and allowing soap and water to run over.
+Do not scrub the incision and pat to dry.
 NO immersion of operative arm (i.e. bath)